oleksii-openproject/openproject/docs/release-notes/15-0-0/README.md

 ### A new 'Standard global role' with permissions to view email addresses

-With OpenProject 15.0, you get a new default 'Standard global role' that is automatically and permanently given to all users.
+With OpenProject 15.0, a new default 'Standard global role' is automatically and permanently given to all users.
 If you are an administrator responsible for roles, please check this under *Administration > Users and permissions > Roles and permissions > Standard global role*.
 This role has several permissions to choose from, one being 'View users' mail addresses'.
 Enable this permission to allow any user to see everyone's email address in autocomplete situations, such as when they select a work package assignee from a drop-down list.

 Before version 15.0, users could choose whether their email address was displayed.
 Now this is an administrative decision that applies to either everyone or no one.
+The reason behind this is that this privacy control should be decided at the organizational level rather than individually.

+As a default, this new role does not have any permissions selected, so there is no change in the granted permissions due to the update.

 ![Example screenshot of permissions view for the new Standard global role, with checkmark at 'View users' mail addresses](openproject-15-0-standard-global-role.png)

 ### Quick action table headers in project lists for easier navigation

-With OpenProject 15.0, we are pleased to release another great feature for our project lists: Clicking on the table headers in a project list now gives you a quick action menu that not only allows you to sort in descending or ascending order, but also to filter or change, remove or add a column.
-While these features are not new and you can still find them in the top-right menu button, these actions are now much quicker to access.
+With OpenProject 15.0, we are pleased to release another great improvement for our project lists: Clicking on the table headers in a project list now gives you a quick action menu that not only allows you to sort in descending or ascending order, but also to filter or change, remove or add a column.
+You can still find the same actions in the top-right menu button, but now these actions are now much quicker to access.

 ![Example screenshot of a project list with dropdown menu on a table header](openproject-15-0-project-lists.png)